jnicastri/wda.a2/README.txt

 SOURCE CONTROL:
-Bitbucket private repo is here: https://bitbucket.org/jnicastri/wda_a2 I granted access to Halil Ali on 23/08/2015
+Bitbucket private repo is here: XXXXXXXX
+I granted access to XXXXX on 23/08/2015

 NOTES TO MARKER: